 1. Adopt the mindset to pay off credit card debt (for good)

-2. Have the vision to become debt free
+2. Have the vision to become debt-free

 3. Get friendly with the Benjis

-As Macklemore sang, “Only got $20 in my pocket, I’m, I’m, I’m hunting.
+In the words of Macklemore, “Only got $20 in my pocket, I’m, I’m, I’m hunting.
 This is f*cking awesome.”